-To be honest, I hadn't predicted that I would write romance.
-The first novel I wrote when I was just sixteen was a ghost story (The Lake).
-My second novel some years later was Young Adult (The Butterfly and the Moonbeam), my third novel was a police procedural (Secret Lives) and the fourth was women's fiction (Living with the Lights On).
-So, now you reach the Desert Pleasures Series, respectively the fifth - eighth book I've written.
-They were all romance novels, with crossover characters.
-And when I decided to publish, I chose to go with those first.
+I didn't predict that I'd write graphic sex.
+Who would have?
+The first novel I wrote when I was sixteen was a ghost story (The Lake).
+My second novel, some years later, was a coming-of-age story (The Butterfly and the Moonbeam), my third novel was a police procedural (Secret Lives) and the fourth was fiction (The Farther I Am).

 Be who you are, write what you want.
 That is what art is all about.